m0chan/m0chan.github.io/_posts/2019-08-29-Win-32-Buffer-Overfow-ROP.md

-Truthfully there is not much need to know the inners and outs of PAE Mode due to the fact if **DEP** is enabled as on, Windows will also automatically enable ***PAE Mode*** itself due to it's dependency.
+Honestly there is not much need to know the inners and outs of PAE Mode due to the fact if **DEP** is enabled as on, Windows will also automatically enable ***PAE Mode*** itself due to it's dependency.

-**Hardware DEP** relies on processor hardware to explicitly mark memory with an attribute/bit that indicates should not be executed from that memory address/region  - As I have already said **DEP** functions on a per-virtual memory page basis and **DEP** will alter a bit in the **Page Table Entry (PTE)** to mark the memory page as *non-executable*.
+**Hardware DEP** relies on processor hardware to explicitly mark memory with an attribute/bit that indicates should not be executed from that memory address/region  - As I have already said **DEP** functions on a per-virtual memory page basis and **DEP** will alter a bit in the **Page Table Entry (PTE)** called the **Protection Bit** to mark the memory page as *non-executable*.